Vendors must be registered with Corporate Registry before conducting business with government.

 - work on the public works project is not on a highway or road

-A completed Statement of Public Works Act Claim form (PDF, 141 KB) must be submitted no later than 45 days after the last day on which labour, equipment, materials or services giving rise to claim were provided.
+A completed Statement of Public Works Act Claim form (PDF, 242 KB) must be sent by recorded mail no later than 45 days after the last day on which labour, equipment, materials or services giving rise to claim were provided.
 Send completed forms by registered mail to:

 Edmonton, Alberta T6H 5V7